Cold Case Files - The Grim Sleeper Part 2

 You don't want to spook him.

-So naturally, I called Detective Kilcorn and Detective Shepard,
+So naturally, I called Detective Kilcorn and Detective Shepard.

-and I said, why wasn't the people in the community
+And I said, why wasn't the people in the community aware of this serial killer?

-I don't care what mistakes you make in life.
+Just because they were living less than desirable lives, I don't care what mistakes you make in life.

 It doesn't make your life any less valuable.

-They thought of us as just crackheads,
+They thought of us as just crackheads, but we still was humans.

 Barbara was the fourth victim that we knew of.

-Maybe others could have been saved if this information
+Maybe others could have been saved if this information had been put out.

-While the community grapples with the news, the task force focuses on the 911 caller.
+As the community grapples with the news, the task force focuses on the 911 caller.

 The operator asked for his name, and the caller just kind of laughed.